Koshigaya Station: Lines

 The station is served by the Tōbu Skytree Line (Tōbu Isesaki Line), and is 24.4 kilometers from the terminus of the line at Asakusa Station in Tokyo.
 Through services also operate to and from Naka-Meguro via the Tokyo Metro Hibiya Line and Shibuya via the Tokyo Metro Hanzomon Line.

 Station layout

 The station has two elevated island platforms with two tracks each, one for all-stations "Local" services and one for express/rapid services.
 The station building is located underneath the platforms.
 There are two additional tracks for non-stopping trains to pass this station.

 Platforms

-Platforms 2 and 3 are used by all-stations "Local" services".
+Platforms 2 and 3 are used by all-stations "Local" services.
+Platforms 1 and 4 are used by "Express" and "Semi-Express" services.

-Adjacent stations

 History

 Koshigaya Station opened on 17 April 1920, with the name originally written as "越ヶ谷駅".
 The kanji characters for the station name were changed to "越谷駅" (with the pronunciation unchanged) on 1 December 1956.
 The station was rebuilt with elevated platforms in 1997.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Koshigaya Station becoming "TS-21".

 Passenger statistics

-In fiscal 2019, the station was used by an average of 50,714 passengers daily.
+In fiscal 2024, the station was used by an average of 24,108 passengers daily (boarding passengers only).